geudde/attic-chest/pages/13.reference/01.porden/docs.md

 At length, the widening track admits a ray 290

-Of pallid light, to cheer their dreary way ;
+Of pallid light, to cheer their dreary way;

 The angry waves retire, and safe they land,